26 Types of Insects in Texas

 Fall Armyworm

-The fall armyworm is a species of the Lepidoptera order and one of the seasonal armyworm moth species that may be identified by their larval stage.
+The fall armyworm is a species of the Lepidoptera order and one of the seasonal armyworm moth species that their larval stage may identify.

-However, the word “armyworm” can refer to a number of species, and it frequently describes the species’ larval stage’s widespread invasive nature.
+However, the word “armyworm” can refer to several species, and it frequently describes the species’ larval stage’s widespread invasive nature.

 Additionally, fall armyworm is a native of the Americas’ tropical and subtropical climates.
-It was first discovered in Africa in 2016, where it was seriously damaging maize harvests, with a high potential for further spread and economic harm.
+It was first discovered in Africa in 2016, where it seriously damaged maize harvests, with a high potential for further spread and economic harm.

 The pleasant aroma of piles of recently cut timber entices longhorn beetles out into the open on warm days in late spring and summer.